 Even though I had no customers when I was writing, I was told that I should look ready at any moment to help a customer and should therefore not have my head down, scribbling on paper.

 It wasn’t the easiest time in my life.
-It was also the time in my life when I was sharing a room in the home of a family of Jehovah Witnesses with their pet goat while awaiting trial for a crime I did not commit.
+It was also the time in my life when I was sharing a room in the home of a family of Jehovah’s Witnesses with their pet goat while awaiting trial for a crime I did not commit.

-It was also during this time that I was the victim of an armed robbery that would result in years of post traumatic stress disorder.
+It was also during this time that I was the victim of an armed robbery that would result in years of post-traumatic stress disorder.

 My idiot manager was annoying, but he was the least of my troubles.